8/26/15 Update: Menu updated and items added.

 The plate is sort of a bland mass of yellowish fried food with the standard Disney fish, fries, and popcorn shrimp.
 I prefer the fish at Yorkshire Fish at Epcot or Cooke’s of Dublin at Downtown Disney and the shrimp are larger at Columbia Harbour house, but tartar and cocktail sauces do liven things up.
 Overall, it’s average quality at average prices, but it is a little different than most of what Hollywood Studios offers.

 1/3 Pound Angus Cheeseburger and Fried Shrimp:

 This one is kind of an odd duck.
 Unless you have a jaw that unhinges, you’re not going to be able to fit the shrimp on top and the burger in your mouth at the same time.
 So it’s basically a hamburger with a side of large shrimp.
 That said, the shrimp are very good – the same as what’s served at Columbia Harbour House.
-The hamburgers here tend to be overcooked and flavorless.
-The burger is also slathered with an unadvertised thousand-island-like dressing.
+The hamburgers here tend to be overcooked and flavorless, but the current sriracha aioli provides provides a spicy punch of flavor.
 Overall, I like the Onion Straw Burgers over at Backlot Express and Rosie’s All American Cafe more, but you might get lucky.

 Asian Salad with Chicken:

 The Asian chicken salads are reliably tossed to order with fresh ingredients and crunchy wonton sticks.
 You have the option to add protein in the form of a sizable salmon filet or a chicken breast cut into strips.
 It’s particularly refreshing in the heat.